fsprojects/Paket/docs/content/commands/generate-load-scripts.md

 files can now be loaded in your scripts without having to bother with the list and order of all dependencies for given package.

-The generated load scripts will reference DLLs from the packages using `#r` notation.
+The generated load scripts will reference DLLs from the packages using `#r`.
-Additionally, if the packages contain any scripts in `loadscripts` directories then these will also be loaded by the generated load scripts using `#load`.
+Additionally, all scripts in a `loadscripts` directory in the package will be referenced by `#load`, as will any script `PackageName.fsx` or `PackageName.csx` in the root of the package.

 Notes: